 Human life depends on the earth as much as the ocean for our sustenance and livelihoods.
-Plant life provides 80 percent of our human diet, and we rely on agriculture as an important economic resource and means of development.
-Forests account for 30 percent of the Earth’s surface, providing vital habitats for millions of species and important sources for clean air and water; as well as being crucial for combating climate change.
+Plant life provides 80 percent of the human diet, and we rely on agriculture as an important economic resources.
+Forests cover 30 percent of the Earth’s surface, provide vital habitats for millions of species, and important sources for clean air and water, as well as being crucial for combating climate change.

 Life on Land: Goal 15 (APN 2017)